Ubud: Transportation

 Like other towns popular with tourists in Bali, it is not permitted to order a metered taxi or ride-sharing service for pickup within Ubud.
 Instead, a taxi and price must be negotiated with a member of the local taxi cooperative.
-This protectionist system ensures the driver is from the local area, and also keeps the fares inflated to up to 10 times the rates available elsewhere.
+This protectionist system ensures the driver is local and also keeps fares inflated to up to 10 times those available elsewhere.

 Economy

-The economy of Ubud is highly reliant on tourism which focuses on shopping, resorts, museums, yoga, and zoos.
+The economy of Ubud is highly reliant on tourism, with a focus on shopping, resorts, museums, yoga, and zoos.
 There is a strong focus on sustainable economy regarding the retail industry in Ubud, with many Bali-grown brands favoring materials and ingredients that would not cause much waste to the environment.
-From home and living amenities to tropical clothing brands, Ubud has quite a unique array of retail selections that have proven attractive to tourists from around the world.
+From home and living amenities to tropical clothing brands, Ubud offers a unique array of retail options that have proven attractive to tourists from around the world.

 One of the initiatives that have boosted Ubud as another popular tourist destination in recent years is the Ubud Food Festival (UFF).
 Happening in less than a week every April, this festival brings fellow restaurateurs and restaurants in Ubud together to create either special menus or particular promotions that may not be available in other months.

 In contrast to the tourist area in southern Bali, the Ubud area is less densely populated by locals.
 However, tourists far outnumber locals, with the Gianyar regency seeing 3,842,663 tourist arrivals in 2017 - 1.3 million alone visiting Ubud Monkey Forest.

 Culture

-The town and area have some art museums, such as the Blanco Renaissance Museum, the Puri Lukisan Museum, the Neka Art Museum, and the Agung Rai Museum of Art.
+The town and area have several art museums, including the Blanco Renaissance Museum, the Puri Lukisan Museum, the Neka Art Museum, and the Agung Rai Museum of Art.
 The Museum Rudana in Peliatan is nearby.
-Galleries promoting local and overseas crafts are abound, too, in Ubud.
-Some often hold exhibitions focused on stimulating a dialogue between both local and international artists, and less about selling artworks.
+Galleries promoting local and overseas crafts abound in Ubud, too.
+Some often hold exhibitions focused on stimulating dialogue between local and international artists, rather than on selling artworks.
 One of the primary examples is BIASA ArtSpace, founded by art enthusiast and fashion designer Susanna Perini.

-The Tek Tok is a traditional Balinese dance that is accompanied by the musical sound of mouth 'Tek Tok' altogether with various combinations of body movement and other sounds.
+The 'Tek Tok' is a traditional Balinese dance that is accompanied by the musical sound of mouth 'Tek Tok', along with various combinations of body movement and other sounds.

-The story Draupadi Parwa told in the Tek Tok Dance tells a moral message, when a woman who embodies the values of patience, sacrifice, compassion, devotion, and holy sincerity is disrespected, then disasters and calamities will befall a kingdom or state.
-This story also conveys the message that truth, virtue, devotion, and genuine compassion will always be protected by God.
+The story Draupadi Parwa told in the Tek Tok Dance conveys a moral message: when a woman who embodies the values of patience, sacrifice, compassion, devotion, and holy sincerity is disrespected, disasters and calamities will befall a kingdom or state.
+This story also conveys the message that God will always protect truth, virtue, devotion, and genuine compassion.
 The Tek Tok dance performance is held regularly at the Bali Culture Center (BCC) in Ubud four times a week.
-Ubud Writers and Readers Festival (UWRF) is held every year, which is participated by writers and readers from all over the world.
+Ubud Writers and Readers Festival (UWRF) is held annually and attracts writers and readers from around the world.

-Many Balinese dances are performed around Ubud including the Legong by the Peliatan Dance Group, the first troupe to travel abroad.
+Many Balinese dances are performed around Ubud, including the Legong by the Peliatan Dance Group, the first troupe to travel abroad.